UERJ-LIVIA/AI_Helen/README.md

 To execute the def SR_GA function it is necessary to have JULIA installed on the computer, as we use the genetic programming Pysr package that has the JULIA interface.

+###### Results

+Using the genetic algorithm, the search time for the equation was 8 times faster.
+Use the code and check!

+For more information, please contact us.

 ###### Citation
 @article{udrescu2020ai,